meteor-factory/processes/Comitting Code.md

 * Move Trello card from "Pull Request" to next column

 #### Committing
-* Standard format: 'Trello Number: explanation text' e.g. '172: Styling for login button'
+* Standard format: `Trello Number: explanation text` e.g. `172: Styling for login button`
 * Commit messages should have correct spelling & grammar and always be professional